 - Provides superior fire resistance properties without fire stops requirements

 - More breathable material compared with EPS

-- Offers solid support to the render
+- Offers solid support for the render

-- Provides excellent acoustic insulation when there are noise restrictions
+- Provides excellent acoustic insulation

-Both of them are long lasting and highly durable materials, excellent for use in any energy efficient project and able to offer a high quality insulation system to your home.
+Both of them are long lasting and highly durable, excellent for use in any energy efficient project and able to offer a high quality insulation system to your home.
 They meet the minimum requirements for U-Values (ability to prevent heat leaking in our out) according to building regulations depending on their thickness.
 So, it is up to you to choose between expanded polystyrene (EPS-410) and mineral wool insulation (ROCK-470) depending on your design and building requirements.

 To know more about the U-values you can achieve you can visit our blog: <<Getting to grips with U-Values!>>